Winning Wrong

 I was functioning.
 I was succeeding.
 I was winning.
 Wrong.

 It wasn't until I moved back to Georgia that the real diagnosis came — what I call my Damascus encounter.
-I realized I didn't actually miss Georgia.
-I had never grieved the loss of the life I'd planned to build there.
+I realized I hadn't grieved the life I'd planned to build there.
 But by then, I'd outgrown that life entirely.
 I'm back in Texas now — with a clear conscience, an open mind, and a vision.

 My mission is to lead people to have their own Damascus encounter — the moment the architecture becomes visible and the foundation can finally be rebuilt.